Release Notes for Confluent Cloud¶

 - Consumer lag

 - You can now see how your consumer groups are managing with the traffic on your cluster from the Cloud Console interface.
-For details, see Monitor Consumer Lag in Confluent Cloud.
+For details, see Monitor Kafka Consumer Lag in Confluent Cloud.

 Important